Early Marriage And Girl-Child Dev

 When a girl gets married at a tender age, the right choice may not be there.
 Recommendation comes through friends, relatives and well-wishers.
 This kind of marriage comes with persuasion and at the end of the day problems occur because she never made the choice herself.
 When a lady gets mature before marriage, she can handle issues that may arise.
 She chooses her spouse herself perhaps after courtship, in this case, will not blame anyone if problems arise.

-Pregnancy and childbearing have to do maturity.
+Pregnancy and childbearing have to do with maturity.
 A minor or an adolescent who is unable to manage herself going into marriage will definitely end up frustrated.
 One who behaves like a baby cannot take care of another baby.
 At night she may fall asleep and abandon the baby while he or she is crying.

 In girl-child pregnancy, the danger of being infected with one form of disease or the other is there.
 Underage mothers have difficulty in labour because according to medical experts the muscles in the hip and all the mechanism that facilitate delivery may not have developed.
 The cervix and the uterus which connect the womb may be affected which can lead to cervical cancer.
-The complication to lead to the death of both mother and child.
+The complication could lead to the death of both mother and child.

 Furthermore, early marriage can occur when a man forcefully impregnates a girl and the parents ask the man to take her for a wife, the man could decide to drop her later.
 When that happens the girl becomes a single parent.
 This is a situation parents should guide against.

 To put a stop to this in our society, government should enforce laws that will protect girls from forceful marriages and rape cases.
-Any rape case concerning our girls should be taken serious and the perpetrator be brought to book.
+Any rape case concerning our girls should be taken seriously and the perpetrator be brought to book.

 I call on the Ministry of Social Welfare and other relevant agencies saddled with the responsibility of protecting the girl-child and women to review policies and programmes that will educate communities and our schools at secondary and tertiary levels on the dangers associated with girls and early marriages.